Medshield Medical Scheme supports members with innovation to mitigate the impact of the pandemic

 We had to ensure we have a smooth consistent steady increase for next year and the year after.
 In real terms, the monthly contribution increases on MediCurve resulted in a monthly increase of only R87 per month per member and R228 on MediPlus Prime.
 Consumers shouldn’t only focus on the percentage increase but rather on the actual monthly contributions in rand value.

-Among the many member-centric innovations the launch of MediCurve, a revolutionary digital plan, was a highlight.
-The tech-enabled Medshield was able to offer it at an affordable rate and it's now the scheme’s lowest-priced plan.
+Among the many member-centric innovations, the launch of MediCurve, a revolutionary digital plan, was a highlight.
+The tech-enabled Medshield was able to offer it at an affordable rate and it is now the scheme’s lowest-priced plan.

 We built on our SmartCare Digital Healthcare Ecosystem and opened the door for virtual consultations during the pandemic to unlock quicker access to quality healthcare to save lives.
 We also enhanced our self-service functionality on the Medshield app and interactive website for 24/7 self-service to include virtual GP consultations.
 Members can also easily manage their day-to-day healthcare through these channels while benefiting from our health and wellness portal Medshield Movement and our loyalty programme.

 SA needs a more equitable healthcare system.
-The conversation around equality in many boardrooms, households and workplaces is centred on finances, race, and gender.
-Equality extends further into healthcare, and we need to create equality in healthcare for all and I believe it's possible through National Health Insurance (NHI).
+The conversation around equality in many boardrooms, households and workplaces is centred on finances, race and gender.
+Equality extends further into healthcare, and we need to create equality in healthcare for all, and I believe it is possible through National Health Insurance (NHI).

 Building a better country should encompass building a better healthcare system.
 Unlocking an enabling NHI is a part solution, but it must coexist with private healthcare and medical schemes.
-South Africans have the benefit of a world-class private medical sector, on par with first world countries.
-Our private healthcare sector is a national treasure and, as such, should be protected and nurtured.
-SA should be finding ways to supercharge NHI given that it will benefit all the people of our country.
+South Africans have the benefit of a world-class private medical sector, on par with developed countries.
+Our private healthcare sector is a national treasure and, should be protected and nurtured.
+SA should be finding ways to supercharge NHI given that it will benefit all the people in our country.

-Only 15% of the country’s population is covered by medical schemes due to affordability, but more than 30% of the population access private healthcare.
-Our 2022 product design strategy is aimed at addressing some of these affordability and access challenges that we are facing collectively as medical schemes.
-Providing access to affordable, quality healthcare is at the heart of what Medshield offers and the scheme is committed to helping its members live healthier, happier, more fulfilling lives.
+Only 15% of the country’s population is covered by medical schemes due to affordability, an more than 30% of the population access private healthcare.
+Our 2022 product design strategy is aimed at addressing some of these affordability and access challenges we are facing collectively as medical schemes.
+Providing access to affordable, quality healthcare is at the heart of what Medshield offers and the scheme is committed to helping its members live healthier, happier and more fulfilling lives.

 This article was paid for by Medshield.